RevEngAI/reai-rz/README.md

 `pipx` needs to be installed from package manager.

 #### Unix Based Systems (Linux, MacOSX)

+Please build and install [creait](https://github.com/revengai/creait) library first.
+It allows the plugins to communicate with RevEngAI servers.

 ```sh
 # Get plugin or download a release